Course unit details:

 Aims

-• To evaluate the contribution of that research to understanding practice and informing policy and regulatory debates.
+• To evaluate the contribution of research in enhancing understanding of auditing practice and its regulation; and

 Learning outcomes